Getting Started with OPEA¶

 Get Involved¶

-Register for our mailing list:
+Register for the mailing list:

-Subscribe to the working group mailing lists that interest you
+Subscribe to the working group mailing lists

 Go to the Community Section of the OPEA repo for Contribution Guidelines and step by step instructions.